 Debra provides leadership and oversight to the MVP department.
 Debra is the liaison between the US Department of Veteran Affairs, the state's approving agency-the Texas Veterans Commission, and Texas Tech University.

 Debra has over 32 years of experience in the collegiate setting, 25 of which are in veterans' education.
 She has served as President on the board of the Texas Association of Collegiate Veteran Program Officials (TACVPO).
-She currently serves on the board of the Western Association of Veteran Education Specialists (WAVES).
+She currently serves as 2nd Vice President on the board of the Western Association of Veteran Education Specialists (WAVES).
 She is a founding member and serves as the Vice President of the Military & Veterans National Alumni Chapter.
 Her educational background includes an Associate of Arts from South Plains College, a Bachelor of Science in Human Development and Family Studies and a Master of Arts in Interdisciplinary Studies from Texas Tech University.

 Debra enjoys spending time with her daughter, Jordan, their bird, Baretta and cat, Ivy.
 She loves to watch movies and Texas Tech football.
 She is honored to serve those who keep America safe and free!

 Bernice Flett has been a dedicated TTU employee since 1994.
 She currently serves as a Program Coordinator in the Military and Veterans Programs Office.
 Ms. Flett can assist with Federal and State of Texas educational benefits.
 Bernice's father served 21 years in the Air Force.
 She has personal experience in transition issues and can relate to veterans and their family members transitioning to civilian life.